iterative/dvc.org/content/docs/start/model-management/model-cicd.md

 Finally, `github.server_url` and `github.repository` are
 [default environmental variables in GitHub](https://docs.github.com/en/actions/learn-github-actions/contexts#github-context) which together form the URL of our repository on GitHub.
-On GitLab,`CI_REPOSITORY_URL` serves the same purpose.
+On GitLab, `CI_REPOSITORY_URL` serves the same purpose.
 We could of course also specify the URL manually.

-If you don't use DVC Studio, you can still use `dvc artifacts get` but you will need to keep your remote storage credentials on GitHub and use them to configure DVC in the CICD workflow.
+If you don't use DVC Studio, you can still use `dvc artifacts get` but you will need to keep your remote storage credentials on GitHub/GitLab and use them to configure DVC in the CICD workflow.
 You will also need to checkout the repository in the workflow.
 You can see more details in the [documentation](/doc/command-reference/artifacts/get#description).

+### Complete CICD templates

 You can now use the following templates to create your own Model Registry CICD actions!